-These are only some examples of knowledge transfer:
+Here we present some examples of this knowledge transfer:

 Man has watched the orbit in all cultures and during all times.
 In ancient Egypt records started in the third millennium B. C. The knowledge of the movements of stars which was written down on clay tablets in Babylonia was surprisingly exact.
 Translations in Andalusia during the times of Arab domination made the knowledge of ancient Greece accessible in Europe.
 The names of several stars in the sky had their origin in Arab terms.